kartik-v/yii2-grid/CHANGE.md

 21. (bug #214): Fix EditableColumn Closure use bug.
 22. (bug #215): Add Simplified Chinese message translations.
 23. (bug #216): Fix resizable columns container identifier.
+24. (enh #218): Allow gridview to be used as a sub-module.

 Version 2.9.0
 =============